T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: Introduction

 In summary, our contributions are threefold as follows:

-\begin{itemize} \item \textbf{Taxonomy-Driven High-Complexity Benchmark:} We introduce \textit{T2AV-Compass}, a benchmark comprising 500 semantically dense prompts synthesized through a hybrid pipeline of taxonomy-based curation and video inversion.
-It targets fine-grained audiovisual constraints—such as off-screen sound and physical causality—frequently overlooked in existing evaluations.
+\begin{itemize} \item \textbf{Taxonomy-Driven High-Complexity Benchmark:} We introduce \textit{T2AV-Compass}, a benchmark comprising 500 dense prompts synthesized through a hybrid pipeline of taxonomy-based curation and video inversion.
+It targets fine-grained audiovisual constraints---such as off-screen sound and physical causality---frequently overlooked in existing evaluations.

 \item \textbf{Unified Dual-Level Evaluation Framework:} We propose a paradigm that integrates objective signal metrics with a novel \textit{MLLM-as-a-Judge} protocol.
-By employing a reasoning-first diagnostic mechanism based on granular QA checklists and violation checks (e.g., Material-Timbre Consistency), our framework bridges the gap between low-level fidelity and high-level semantic logic with enhanced interpretability.
+Based on well-designed QA checklists, our framework bridges the gap between low-level fidelity and high-level semantic logic with enhanced interpretability.

-\item \textbf{Extensive Benchmarking and Empirical Insights:} We conduct a systematic evaluation of 11 state-of-the-art T2AV systems, including leading proprietary models like Veo-3.1 and Kling-2.6.
-Our analysis unveils a critical ``Audio Realism Bottleneck,'' revealing that current models struggle to synthesize physically grounded audio textures that match the fidelity of their visual counterparts.
+\item \textbf{Extensive Benchmarking and Empirical Insights:} We conduct a systematic evaluation of 15 state-of-the-art T2AV systems, including leading proprietary models like Veo-3.1 and Kling-2.6.
+Our analysis unveils a critical ``Audio Realism Bottleneck'', revealing that current models struggle to synthesize physically grounded audio textures that match the visual fidelities.

 \end{itemize}